vbianchi/bioagent/README.md

 # BioAgent Co-Pilot (Working Title)

 A project to develop an agentic AI co-pilot for epidemiology and bioinformatics research tasks.
+Currently supports basic PubMed literature search.

 ## Description